Work About Sketchbook Contact

 Observation

-Firms manage multiple bank accounts
+Firms manage multiple credit card accounts

 Product Goals